I have a confession to make: Sometimes, I attend games alone.

 I’m not writing this to tell you that going to games by yourself is preferable.
 After all, you’re already surrounded by tens of thousands of strangers at any sporting event you’ll attend, so of course it’s nice to have at least one person to talk to.

 What I’m trying to say is that going alone isn’t all bad.
-Here’s what I’ve learned about it, and why I will continue to go to games solo if I have to (once fans are allowed to attend sporting events again, that is).
+Here’s what I’ve learned about it, and why I will continue to go to games solo for the foreseeable future — at least, whenever I have to.

 You’re free to see and do what you want